openshift/origin-server/plugins/dns/fog/README.md

-# Openshift Origin Dynamic DNS plugin using Fog
+# OpenShift Origin Dynamic DNS plugin using Fog

 This package is a Dynamic DNS plugin for OpenShift Origin.